microsoft/nni/docs/en_US/AdvancedFeature/GeneralNasInterfaces.md

 **\*darts_mode\***: following the training approach in [this paper][3].
 It is similar to oneshot_mode.
 There are two differences, one is that darts_mode only add architecture weights to the outputs of candidate ops, the other is that it trains model weights and architecture weights in an interleaved manner.
 [Detailed Description](#DartsMode).

 To use darts_mode, you should add one more field in the `trial` config as shown below.
 In this mode, also no need to specify tuner in the config file as it does not need tuner.
-(Note that you still need to specify a tuner (any tuner) in the config file in v0.9/v1.0, not anymore in future releases.)
+(Note that you still need to specify a tuner (any tuner) in the config file for now.)
 ```diff
 trial:
     command: your command to run the trial